iconengineering/iconengineering.github.io/careers/EI_FPAnalysis_&_Inf.md

 This is position is a great opportunity to learn more regarding stormwater and the floodplain management fields of water resource engineering.
 ICON supports municipal clients in the preparation and review of FEMA Map Revisions (LOMRs and CLOMRs) as well as stormwater and development standards.
-We are seeking a civil engineer to join our engineering firm’s LOMC team to help prepare and review floodplain studies as well as supplement our municipal contracts for local agencies across the Colorado Front Range.
-Our
-LOMC Team primarily works on preparing and reviewing LOMRs and CLOMRs for FEMA’s National Flood Insurance Program.
+We are seeking a civil engineer to join our team to help prepare and review floodplain studies as well as supplement our municipal contracts for local agencies across the Colorado Front Range.
+Our review team primarily works on preparing and reviewing LOMRs and CLOMRs for FEMA’s National Flood Insurance Program.
 From residential development projects, to stream restoration projects, to high-profile commercial redevelopment, this team is exposed to it all and gets to work with officials within all levels of government, as well as other local and national engineering firms.
 The ideal candidate will have a passion for learning, developing as an engineer, and participating in public works design projects.
 A highly qualified candidate will also bring previous experience in hydrologic modeling, 1-D and 2-D hydraulic modeling, AutoCAD, and GIS.

 <b>Essential Responsibilities</b>
 <li>Learn and understand design standards, regulations, and review procedures.</li>